LasticotSoftware/Astibot/README.md

 ## Development and design improvements

-* Some modules are too big and could be splitted into more micro modules (UIGraph for example)
+* Some modules are too big and could be split into more micro modules (UIGraph for example)
 * Astibot was originally designed to trade fiat-crypto pairs.
 Recently, I added the support for BTC based pairs but I didn't have time to rename all the variable labelled "fiatXXX" that were orginally are designed to contain data about the fiat currency.
 So for example, variables fiatAccountBalance and cryptoAccountBalance should have more generic names like account1Balance, account2Balance.